The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 When there are no raid wide instances of damage incoming, it is fine to let skills like Whispering Dawn, Collective Unconscious, or asylum tick the party to full during lulls of incoming damage.
 This is superior to using Indom or a GCD heal.
 Using collective to mitigate a raid wide and letting it tick to heal the party is incredibly useful during these times as well.

 Cure III is also generally better than Succor in this case.
 The reasoning for this is that the raw healing potency from Cure III can make it better than a Succor, even though a WHM’s damage GCD is more potent than Broil III.
-If you’re trying to top the party before an AoE, Cure III will generally do the job better than a Succor.
+If you’re trying to top the party before an AOE, Cure III will generally do the job better than a Succor.
 If you need a small amount of healing before a raidwide, opt into Succor instead.

 # Healing with White Mage